TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- FIX INTERPOLATION
-	- Before assigning to predicted, make a temporary backup consisting of all interpolation arrays + ONLY indirection ids
-	- Resimulate prediction
-	- Only then, restore interpolation values from the backup to what can be restored
-		- Technically if entities were allocated in different order, all bets are off, so we could as well just rewrite the arrays without remapping
-			- We might try this first
-		- Destruction of entities is sorta predictable
-	- So probably no "assign_interpolation" function at all, we'll do it on our own

-- Interpolation is still fucked up with ping, it never was like it before
 - Profile interpolation rewrite

 - We might want to somehow decrease heap contention between threads